hoainhuu/soroban-nhu/README.md

 - Basic frontend development

 This project was created for the Stellar bootcamp as a practical demonstration of blockchain in student life.
+## Project Vision
+The vision of this project is to create a simple and transparent campus meal credit system using Stellar Soroban.
+In the future, this idea can be expanded into a real payment solution for university cafeterias, allowing students to receive, manage, and spend meal credits quickly and securely on blockchain.